Man is not only an animal like the others,

-He alone carries all the substances of the world, by this quality, in himself, and illustrates them.
+He carries all the substances of the world, by this quality, in himself, and illustrates them.

-No one can realise anything unless he has it in him, or has been it,
+No one can realize anything unless he has it in him, or has been it,

 It must certainly tally with what is in him, otherwise it is all blank to him;